Heat & Moisture Simulation Workshop | Assess Risk & Prevent Interstitial Condensation

 About the Speakers

-Christian Bludau, Dr.-Ing., Senior Researcher - Fraunhofer IBP, Germany
+Dr. Christian Bludau, Dipl.-Ing., Senior Researcher - Fraunhofer IBP, Germany

 He has worked as researcher at the Fraunhofer Institute for Building Physics since 2005 and from 2011 to 2015 he had held a lectureship for building physics / moisture control in buildings at the University of Applied Sciences in Augsburg.
 He finished his PHD with the topic "Special boundary conditions for the hygrothermal simulation of flat roofs in timber constructions" in 2021.
 His research interests focus on the hygrothermal conditions in wall and roof constructions with special interests in the thermal behaviour of flat roofs.
 Christian has been involved in many WUFI® seminars, lessons and workshops during the last few years.

-Dr Daniel Zirkelbach - Group Manager of Moisture Control and Climate Specific Design
+Dr Daniel Zirkelbach - Group Manager of Moisture control and construction in other climatic zones

 He is member of the technical approval board for exterior insulations (task groups A and B3) at the Deutsches Institut für Bautechnik (DIBt), the working group for DIN 4108-3 and the WTA task groups “Interior insulation systems” and “Hygrothermal performance of wooden structures”.
 Daniel Zirkelbach published more than 110 scientific articles in national and international journals, text books and conference proceedings and lectures Building Physics resp.
 Hygrothermics at the University for applied sciences in Munich.